Job Specification

 restraints and defense equipment while performing assigned duties.

-Attends a training program to learn various law enforcement practices,
+Attends a training program to learn various law enforcement

-physical preparedness, self-defense, report preparation, surveillance
+physical preparedness, self-defense, report preparation,

-and detection techniques, laws, applicable regulations, practices and
+surveillance and detection techniques, laws, applicable

-procedures for arrest and apprehension of violators.
+apprehension of violators.

 Learns to perform custodial duties in accordance with established

-required reports by telephone, punch clock, or other means; making
+making required reports by telephone, punch clock, or other means;

-of absent inmates and clients.
+whereabouts of absent inmates and clients.

 Learns to assist in controlling the general conduct and behavior of

-principles and practices associated with these forums.
+ssociated with these forums.

-Learns the proper methods of reporting violations of prison rules to
+Learns the proper methods of reporting violations of prison rules

-supervisory officials.
+to supervisory officials.

-Attends training in the proper procedures and methods to be used in
+Attends training in the proper procedures and methods to be used

-the maintenance of discipline in the prison cells, recreation yards,
+in the maintenance of discipline in the prison cells, recreation yards,

-schools, hospitals, theaters, churches, mess halls, shops, farms, and
+schools, hospitals, theaters, churches, mess halls, shops, farms,

-other places where inmates and clients are gathered in groups.
+and other places where inmates and clients are gathered in groups.

 on the bodies of the inmates and clients or in any part of the institution,